MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 ## Authentication and authorization errors

 Authorization errors can occur as a result of a number of issues, most of which generate a 403 error.
-The common causes for these error are:
+The common cause for these errors is lack of permissions.

-- Lack of permissions
-- Lack of the correct scopes

-To find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand](find-mg-graph-command.md) cmdlet.
+To find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand](find-mg-graph-command.md) cmdlet or the [API permissions reference](/graph/permissions-reference).

 Microsoft Graph PowerShell scopes are consented to when you run Connect-MgGraph.
 Here, you specify the scopes that you require using the **-Scopes** parameter.